MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 I looped through the files, reading, process and then writing them out, to reduce the strain on the RAM.
 The process is slow, but reliable.

 ### Kindle Reviews Data

+The reviews data was created bu Julian McAuley from UCSD to support recommender systems research. http://jmcauley.ucsd.edu/data/amazon/ .

 The datasource consists of 1 csv file with kindle review data such as  ASIN, helpfullness of review, overall review, reviewtext review time etc.

+Some observations of the data:

 It is a very large csv, with 983K rows.
-Some observations of the data:

 ASIN is unique and contains no nulls
 Some review text has been flagged as mismatched by kaggle